BrianDouglasIE/BrianDouglasIE.github.io/posts/typescript-field-validators.md

----
-title: Object field validators in Typescript
+Object field validators in Typescript
-tags: [js]
-date: 08/08/2025
+08/08/2025
+js
 ---

 Before you pull in the next hot new validation library.
 Ask yourself this question.
 Do I need it?
 The answer is no, field validation is quite easy.
 Let me show you how to create an extensible object field validator.

 <!-- more -->